 The best way to profit in life is to avoid the worst mistakes.
 Once you stay alive, you have an opportunity to profit.
-Many beginners get discouraged at the earliest stage only because they make a common but CFD trading mistake.
+Many beginners get discouraged at the earliest stage only because they make a common but trading mistake.
 Here’s a list you should go through before you start trading with your live account.

 Going against the major market

-People new to trading CFDs make the mistake of thinking you need to strike an exceptional intuitive order to make money.
+People new to trading make the mistake of thinking you need to strike an exceptional intuitive order to make money.
 The market is strongly going up and they try to “feel” the moment the trend turns.
 The same with a downfall, they try to buy low.
 What are the odds you will hit the jackpot during a long-term trend?

 Hunting for a wonderful opportunity is a well-known psychological bias.
 Take a look at this Apple downtrend.
 Taking long positions and buying low is very risky.
 Instead, a beginning trader should try to open short positions during local bounces.